William Morris Gallery reopens with Grayson Perry’s Walthamstow Tapestry

 William Morris: useful and beautiful.

-Grayson Perry’s Walthamstow Tapestry is on show until 23rd September 2012.
-For more information click here.
+Grayson Perry’s Walthamstow Tapestry is at the William Morris Gallery until 23rd September 2012.
+For further information or to book visit the exhibition’s website here.